PTSD in Military Veterans

 It's common for veterans with PTSD to experience suicidal thoughts.
 Feeling suicidal is not a character defect, and it doesn't mean that you are crazy, weak, or flawed.

 If you are thinking about taking your own life, seek help immediately.
 Please read Suicide Help, talk to someone you trust, or call a suicide helpline:

-- Exercise that is rhythmic and engages both your arms and legs—such as running, swimming, basketball, or even dancing—works well if, instead of continuing to focus on your thoughts as you move, you focus on how your body feels.
+Exercise that is rhythmic and engages both your arms and legs—such as running, swimming, basketball, or even dancing—works well if, instead of continuing to focus on your thoughts as you move, you focus on how your body feels.

-- In the U.S., check out Sierra Club Military Outdoors which offers opportunities to get out into nature and get moving.
+Seek out local organizations that offer outdoor recreation or team-building opportunities.
+In the U.S., check out Sierra Club Military Outdoors.
+This program provides service members, veterans, and their families with opportunities to get out into nature and get moving.

 PTSD can leave you feeling vulnerable and helpless.
 But you have more control over your nervous system than you may realize.
 When you feel agitated, anxious, or out of control, these tips can help you change your arousal system and calm yourself.